vuorenkoski/tugurium/README.md

 ## Production environment

 Production server will be run Raspberry Pi 2 in address https://tugurium.vuorenkoski.fi.
+There is also showcase environment https://tugurium.herokuapp.com/ where switches are not conneceted and measurements are not updated.

 Frontend: https://tugurium.vuorenkoski.fi/